provenance-io/provenance-testing-action/README.md

 After a successful run, the proposals will be added to an archive named `$GITHUB_JOB_proposals.zip` and attached to the build.

 **IMPORTANT**: The json proposals have placeholders for user-specific data (e.g., title, account addresses, code_id).
 These placeholders must be replaced in order to submit the proposal.
+This includes either placing the metadata contents directly into the proposal json (on-chain storage) or storing the metadata on IPFS and updating the `CID` in the proposal json.

 ---